 I was awarded a postdoctoral Fulbright U.S. Scholar award for my project “The Frevo Tradition and Pernambucan Cultural Identity in Recife, Brazil.”
-Starting in January 2018, I will be based at the Universidade Federal de Pernambuco in Recife for six months to study frevo dance and music in Brazil.
+From January to July 2018, I was based at the Universidade Federal de Pernambuco in Recife to study frevo dance and music in Brazil.
+My research questions related to frevo’s origins in capoeira, frevo as a “dance of resistance,” and the role of “danças populares” in cultural identity formation in Pernambuco.
 The project developed out of my dissertation research, which focused on similar themes in dance, music, and festival on the Caribbean island of Montserrat, combined with my interest in Brazilian culture.

 I earned my PhD in Dance & Performance Studies at the University of Maryland, College Park.
 My dissertation is entitled: “Dancing the Archive: Rhythms of Change in Post-Volcano Identities on Montserrat, West Indies.”
 My research investigated the role of dance, music, and festival performances in the formation of national and cultural identities on the Caribbean island of Montserrat.